MetSoc Standing Committees

 Equity, Diversity, and Inclusion (EDI) – Chair

 The vision of MetSoc is to be a vibrant, diverse community of materials, and metallurgy professionals leading in environmental stewardship, value creation and social responsibility.
 As such, at the November 2021 board meeting, MetSoc created a new standing committee on equity, diversity, and inclusion (EDI).
 A group of enthusiastic volunteers joined this committee to bring their commitment, and sense of fairmindedness to MetSoc.
 Together we can achieve collective change and representation in our industry.
+See more about the EDI Committee

 Members of the EDI committee